Malta cost of living 2026: real monthly budgets by neighbourhood

 Anyone

-Can apply (no residency needed)
+Can apply (no residency)

 ~2 weeks